lambotpm/pvpguide/Guide.md

 Similar to running Thug Cleave, Cupid works by setting up long chains of crowd control on an enemy healer while having a good amount of defensive utility.
 While Retribution Paladins are less strong in Legion Season 4 than they were previously, they still can put out some pretty scary damage while helping you avoid enemy CC with Blessing of Sanctuary.
 Typically, Hunters will use their Freezing Trap on a target stunned by Hammer of Justice: follow this up with a Psychic Scream for an incredibly long CC chain on an enemy healer.

+There was some really strong Cupid games in the most recent [North American Arena Championship that I highly recommend watching.](https://www.twitch.tv/videos/173273499?t=03h57m01s)

+### Jungle - Feral Druid / Hunter / Priest

+This comp works very similarly to the previous two, Thug and Cupid.
+Since Ferals recieved a ridiculous damage and quality of life buff in 7.3 / Season 5, they're quite powerful allies to have.
+CC chains work similarly as before, where your Feral will Maim or Mighty Bash a target, Hunter traps off of the stun/incap, and you follow with a Psychic Scream out.
+If an enemy healer has to sit that whole chain (say, they don't have trinket available), your Druid with Incarn can easily shred the enemy team apart.
+Overall this is a really fun composition to play right now and can be quite strong.

 ## Common Opponents - 3v3 <a name="opponents"></a>

-### WMX - Arms Warrior / Mage / Healer
+### TSG - Arms Warrior / Unholy Death Knight / Healer

-With the class balance changes implemented at the start of Legion Season 4, Warrior teams have seen a huge resurgence on the ladder.
-Typically, against this team, the warrior will train one target on your team providing a steady stream of damage until the mage can land a few good Polymorphs and follow up with enough burst damage to land a kill.
-Focus on preventing setups by the mage by having your team interrupt Polymorphs, using the *Premonition* (the old "Shadow Word: Death"/Inquisition) honor talent to break out of as many Polymorphs as possible, and lining all other casts behind pillars as much as possible.
+There are many variations on this composition now after the recent buffs to several melee classes (Arms and Havoc come to mind immediately), but the way you play against it is largely the same.
+This team tries to just overwhelm with insane damage and healing reductions to simply power through a target.
+Use your defensive cooldowns early (Barrier, Pain Suppression, Archangel) to keep your friendly target alive without too much overlap and try to help minimize incoming damage by CC'ing during their burst.

+### Walking Dead - Windwalker Monk / Unholy Death Knight / Healer

+Playing against this composition is all about knowing when the enemy team is going for a kill.
+While their default damage can be quite high, you need to save your Pain Suppression for when a teammate gets hit with Touch of Death.
+Keep in mind because both of these classes are fairly front-loaded, they can swap targets pretty easily.
+Be mindful of your positioning and be ready to Life Grip back a friendly after they get Death Gripped into a bad situation.

 ### WLS - Arms Warrior / Affliction Warlock / Restoration Shaman

 While slightly less popular this season than WMX, this composition is still quite strong.
 Typically, the Arms will train one of your teammates while the Warlock builds up resources using instant cast DoTs on your team.
 Once the Warrior has rotted a target low enough, CC will land on you and the enemy team will try to blow a target up with a combination of several Unstable Afflictions and the Warrior's Sharpen Blade (-50% healing taken) talent.
 Stay on top of dispelling your team and using line of sight to prevent being Feared as much as possible.

-### Dancing with the Stars - Subtlety Rogue / Balance Druid / Healer

-hmmmm boomies getting nerfed today.

-### Walking Dead - Windwalker Monk / Unholy Death Knight / Healer

-Playing against this composition is all about knowing when the enemy team is going for a kill.
-While their default damage can be quite high, you need to save your Pain Suppression for when a teammate gets hit with Touch of Death.
-Keep in mind because both of these classes are fairly front-loaded, they can swap targets pretty easily.
-Be mindful of your positioning and be ready to Life Grip back a friendly after they get Death Gripped into a bad situation.

-### TSG - Arms Warrior / Unholy Death Knight / Healer
+### WMX - Arms Warrior / Mage / Healer

-There are many variations on this composition now after the recent buffs to several melee classes (Arms and Havoc come to mind immediately), but the way you play against it is largely the same.
-This team tries to just overwhelm with insane damage and healing reductions to simply power through a target.
-Use your defensive cooldowns early (Barrier, Pain Suppression, Archangel) to keep your friendly target alive without too much overlap and try to help minimize incoming damage by CC'ing during their burst.
+With the class balance changes implemented at the start of Legion Season 4, Warrior teams have seen a huge resurgence on the ladder.
+Typically, against this team, the warrior will train one target on your team providing a steady stream of damage until the mage can land a few good Polymorphs and follow up with enough burst damage to land a kill.
+Focus on preventing setups by the mage by having your team interrupt Polymorphs, using the *Premonition* (the old "Shadow Word: Death"/Inquisition) honor talent to break out of as many Polymorphs as possible, and lining all other casts behind pillars as much as possible.

 ## Cooldowns <a name="cooldowns"></a>